-Applications for nursery places should be made directly to the school before the end of January preceding admission in September.
-Offers of a place should be made as soon as possible after this date.
+Applications for nursery places should be made directly to the school.
+Offers of a place will be made as soon as they become available using the School's Nursery Admission Policy.

 The LA provides nursery education to three year olds and four year olds leading up to their statutory school starting age.